 This undergraduate-level degree program combines classroom instruction in the academic major with studies in the liberal arts and social sciences.
 It also promotes professional ethics and the study of technological advances.
 Most schools include a radiology internship as part of the curriculum, along with interpersonal communications courses such as patient care in imaging.
 First year courses in anatomy, chemistry, biology and computer applications are complemented by advanced courses such as:

 - Medical terminology for the radiology professional

 Salary Information and Employment Outlook

 While there will continue to be a need for radiologic technicians with a specialty in mammography, many hospitals and health care organizations are looking for professionals with multiple specialties.
-Radiologic technologists earn an average of $54,620 per year, according to the U.S. Bureau of Labor and Statistics (www.bls.gov).
+Radiologic technologists earned an annual average salary of $58,520 in 2015, according to the U.S. Bureau of Labor and Statistics (www.bls.gov).